ClaraZ-1227/stats220/README.md

 The University of Auckland website: https://www.auckland.ac.nz

-You can also visite [GitHub](https://github.com/ClaraZ-1227/stats220)
+You can also visit my [stats220 repository](https://github.com/ClaraZ-1227/stats220)

 ## How I feel about university